typisttech/image-optimize-command/README.md

 This is a common WP CLI issue.
 See: [https://bit.ly/wpclimem](https://make.wordpress.org/cli/handbook/common-issues/#php-fatal-error-allowed-memory-size-of-999999-bytes-exhausted-tried-to-allocate-99-bytes)

-### Does it has any limitation?
+### Does it have a limits or quotas?

-No, unlike other SaaS alternatives, this package runs on your server without any limitation on file sizes or monthly quota.
+No, unlike other SaaS alternatives, this package runs on your server without any limitation on file sizes or a monthly quota.
 Totally free of charge.

 ### Will you add support for older PHP versions?